Biology (BIOL)

 BIOL 499 BIOLOGY CAPSTONE3 Credits

 Students will integrate information from their undergraduate biology program to select a topic, which must be approved by the biology faculty.
 Students will examine the scientific research supporting the thesis, the broad shift in ideas and knowledge relating to the topic and its interaction with society, and political and ethical considerations relating to the subject.
 Students will find appropriate primary research articles to support the thesis and will complete original research paper or literature review (senior thesis) on the topic, a public presentation, and a poster.
+This course is a technical writing-intensive course.

-Notes: Course is intended for biology majors.
+Notes: Course is intended for biology majors in their final year of their undergraduate program.